CodePushGo/website/src/content/blog/en/ota-updates-in-cicd-security-and-compliance-tips.md

 ### Update Rollback Options

 Rollback features are essential for addressing update failures.
-Capgo attributes part of its 82% global success rate to these capabilities[\[1\]](https://capgo.app/).
+CodePushGo attributes part of its 82% global success rate to these capabilities[\[1\]](https://capgo.app/).
 Together, these layers of security create a dependable OTA update system that minimizes risks and ensures consistent performance.

 ## App Store and Privacy Rules